-The SSC appreciates the brief preview of the economic SAFE, to be given in more detail in February.
+The SSC appreciates the preview of the economic SAFE, to be given in more detail in February.
 The SSC highlights the following trends for additional consideration then:

-- Given global sanctions against Russia, and generally improving economic conditions through 2014, to what is the decline in prices (10-15% for king crab, 5% for snow crab) attributable? - Crew positions went up by about 10%, on about 10% fewer vessels.
-Are there changes in crew sourcing and composition underlying labor demand? - Active plants decreased from 12 to 9 (25%).
-Are there geographic or community patterns that reflect changes in how the fishery is supporting Alaska communities? - Payments to plant workers are 45% lower than in 2012 (on a 29% drop in landings).
+- Given global sanctions against Russia and generally improving economic conditions through 2014, to what is the decline in prices (10-15% for king crab, 5% for snow crab) attributable? - Crew positions went up about 10%, on about 10% fewer vessels.
+Are there changes in crew sourcing and composition? - Active plants decreased from 12 to nine (25%).
+Are there geographic or community patterns that reflect changes in how the fishery is supporting Alaska communities? - Payments to plant workers are dramatically lower, 45% lower than 2012 (on just a 29% drop in landings).
 Is this trend observed within the still-active plants, and are there changes in labor sourcing that would have important community effects?